roohiriyaz/da6401_assignment2/README.md

 Both parts are implemented using PyTorch and logged in Weights and Biases (wandb)

-detailed info are present inside each folder.
+detailed information are present inside each folder.